All Collections

 Yes, it is possible to set up Campaign Automator on your own if you use a Google Spreadsheet or Merchant Center feed as a data source.

-If you would like to use a custom data source like using a CSV file, FTP, XML, etc. then it will require our engineering to set up the connection.
+If you would like to use a custom data source like a CSV file, FTP, XML, etc. then it will require our engineering to set up the connection.

 The Campaign Automator solution requires some bits of customization, so there is a setup process that needs to be followed.
 For this, our team will help you get it up and running, and though this process is required, it is still possible to test it out with data in a Google Spreadsheet.